survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 W> Relying on `postinstall` scripts can be [potentially dangerous](http://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability).
 Security minded developers may want to use `npm install --ignore-scripts`.
 You can set that default through `npm config set ignore-scripts true` if you want.
 Being a little cautious might not hurt.

+### Deprecating and Unpublishing Packages

+It is possible that at some point in time your package reaches end of its life.
+Another package might replace it or it simply might become obsolete.
+For this purpose npm provides [npm deprecate](https://docs.npmjs.com/cli/deprecate) command.
+You can state `npm deprecate foo@"< 0.4.0" "Use bar package instead"`.

+You can deprecate a range like this or a whole package by skipping the range.
+Given mistakes happen, you can undeprecate a package by providing an empty message.

+There is a heavier duty option known as [npm unpublish](https://docs.npmjs.com/cli/unpublish).
+Using `npm unpublish` you can literally pull a package out of the registry.
+Given this can be potentially dangerous and break code for a lot of people, it has been [restricted to versions that are less than 24 hours old](http://blog.npmjs.org/post/141905368000/changes-to-npms-unpublish-policy).
+Most likely you don't need the feature at all, but it is good to know it exists.

 ## Conclusion

 You should now have a basic idea of how to author npm packages.
 Webpack can help you a lot here.
 Just picking up `output.libraryTarget` and `externals` help you a lot.
 These options are useful beyond package authoring.
 Particularly `externals` comes in handy when you want to exclude certain dependencies outside of your bundles and load them using some other way.